tabithalcostello/azure-network-protocols/README.md

 <p align="center">
 <img src="https://i.imgur.com/9ERubqL.png" height="70%" width="70%" alt="VMs Created"/>
 </p>
 <p> Create two Virtual Machines (VMs) in Microsoft Azure.
 VM-1 will have Operating System (OS) of Windows 10 with the size of 2 virtual computer processing units (vcpus) and 16 GiB memory.
-VM-2 will have OS of Ubuntu also known as Linux with the 2vcpus and 16 GiB memory.
+VM-2 will have OS of Ubuntu Server also known as Linux with the 2 vcpus and 16 GiB memory.
 (Make sure the virtual network matches VM-1's.)
 </p>
 <br />